retorquere/zotero-deb/README.md

 Or you can use the visual tools that do the same that come with your distro.

 After installation, Zotero can be found in /usr/lib/zotero.

-This repository updates to new releases within 24 hours, usually faster.

 **Note**